open-compass/MMBench-GUI/README.md

 After these steps, the evaluations of `responses` are conducted using `our_benchmark.evaluate`.
 In this process, all you need is to provide (or use our default implementation) a customized function to parse key informations.

-**Based on above instruction, you are only required to implement a `custom_build_prompt`, a 'preprocess_func', a `preprocess_func`, and a `parse_response_func`.
+**Based on above instruction, you are only required to implement a `custom_build_prompt`, a `preprocess_func', a `postprocess_func`, and a `parse_response_func`.
 We have achieved a default function to handle these processes and if you do not have special format to be configured, you even DO NOT need to write these four functions!**

 #### The architecture of our code